-You need to have key vocabulary in the child’s home language readily available to refer to.
-Lots of symbols and pictures could be displayed around the setting for children to use to recognise things.
-Dual language books are very useful.
-The parents are a good source of information to ask for key words as they can model how they are pronounced.
+Display some key words in the child’s home language.
+Parents are a good source of information to ask for key words as they can model how they are pronounced

-How can I support parents with their child's development?
+What information can I share with parents to support their child's language development?

 Do I need parental consent to seek professional advice?

-Yes, before you can seek professional support about a child's development, you must get written permission off parents.
+Yes, before you can seek professional support about a child's development, you must get permission from parents.
 The only time that you can proceed without parental consent is if you have any safeguarding concerns and you feel that the child would be at more risk if you did nothing.

 Can I attend a child's speech and language therapy appointment?